49th National Film Awards: Silver Lotus Award

+Citation: For the subtle display of her wide range of emotions.

 Best Writing on Cinema

 The awards aim at encouraging study and appreciation of cinema as an art form and dissemination of information and critical appreciation of this art-form through publication of books, articles, reviews etc.

 Juries

 A committee headed by Bharat Gopy was appointed to evaluate the writing on Indian cinema.
 Following were the jury members: